vivek005001/ti.me/Readme.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.

-## 📄 License

-This project is licensed under the MIT License.

 ## 📞 Contact

-For any inquiries or support, please contact [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or support, please contact [vivekaggarwal569@example.com](mailto:vivekaggarwal569@example.com).

 ---

 Enjoy creating and sharing your digital time capsules with TimeCapsuleConn! 🎉

-## Environment Variables

-Create a `.env` file in the root directory with the following variables: